-We were advised that at full head and flow, 0.47 meters of head loss was derived and included in power estimates.
+We were advised that at full head and flow, 0.47 meters of head loss was derived by the design team and included in power estimates.
 An equation was developed for headloss and a coefficient determined based on these parameters for other flows and heads.